Which of the following best describes the 'induced fit' model of ... | Study Prep in Pearson+

 1

-Step 1: Begin by understanding the concept of enzyme-substrate interaction.
-Enzymes are biological catalysts that speed up chemical reactions by lowering the activation energy.
-They achieve this by binding to specific substrates at their active sites.
+Understand the concept of the 'induced fit' model: This model suggests that the enzyme's active site is flexible and can adjust its shape to accommodate the substrate more effectively upon binding.
+This is different from the 'lock and key' model, where the enzyme's active site is rigid and perfectly complementary to the substrate.

-Step 2: Review the 'induced fit' model.
-This model suggests that the enzyme's active site is flexible and can change its shape slightly to accommodate the substrate more effectively upon binding.
-This contrasts with the 'lock and key' model, where the active site is rigid and fits the substrate perfectly without any structural change.
+Analyze the first option: 'The substrate must have a perfect complementary shape to fit into the enzyme's active site.'
+This describes the 'lock and key' model, not the 'induced fit' model, so it is incorrect.

-Step 3: Analyze the options provided in the problem.
-Eliminate choices that contradict the induced fit model.
-For example, the statement 'The substrate is forced to fit into a rigid, unchanging active site of the enzyme' aligns with the lock and key model, not the induced fit model.
+Analyze the second option: 'The enzyme is permanently altered after binding the substrate.'
+This is incorrect because enzymes are not permanently altered during reactions; they return to their original state after the reaction is complete.

 Watch next

-Master Enzyme-Substrate Complex with a bite sized video explanation from JasonStart learning
+Master Lock-and-Key Vs. Induced Fit Models with a bite sized video explanation from JasonStart learning